wilmarques/mfe-angular-elements/README.md

 - Creating a Custom Element without Angular
   - Adding a web project to workspace
   - `npm install -D @nrwl/web`
-  - `nx generate @nrwl/web:app mfe-web --e2eTestRunner=none --unitTestRunner=none --no-interactive`
+  - `nx generate @nrwl/web:app mfe-web --e2eTestRunner=none --unitTestRunner=none --port=4201 --no-interactive`
   - Also changed the `AppElement` file
   - Had to change the port that this project is going to be served during development
   - Changed it on `project.json` file, `port` property
 - Embedding the Custom Element on container app
   - Creating a mfe-container component
     - `nx generate @nrwl/react:component --name=mfe-container --project=container --style=none --skipTests --flat --no-interactive`
+  - Loading Custom Element
+    - Had to customize the webpack config
+      - file: `apps/mfe-web/webpack/web.config.js`
+      - It had to be done because `webpackChunk` conflicts on different bundles
+      - Property `output.uniqueName` on webpack config determines `webpackChunk` name
+    - Getting an error when going out of Contacts page and returning to it
+      - `CustomElementRegistry.define: 'mfe-web' has already been defined as a custom element`
+      - MfeContainer loader needs to verify if an element is already loaded